 GAYATRI CHAKRAVORTY SPIVAK AND ROMA FEMINIST SCHOLARS CONTEMPLATE THE FUTURE

-After six successful events in Seville, Cracow, Budapest, Prague, Rome and Bucharest the European Roma Institute for Arts and Culture’s (ERIAC) final International Cultural Outreach Program took place in Berlin.
+After six successful events in Seville, Cracow, Budapest, Prague, Rome, and Bucharest, the European Roma Institute for Arts and Culture’s (ERIAC) final International Cultural Outreach Program took place in Berlin.

-While Europe is experiencing an identity crisis, ERIAC proposed a discussion on visions for a New Humanity led by visionary women intellectuals and inspired in Roma pride and excellence.
+While Europe is experiencing an identity crisis, ERIAC proposed a discussion on visions for a New Humanity, led by visionary women intellectuals and inspired by Roma pride and excellence.
 Through mobilizing the knowledge of Roma people, Roma feminists proposed to rethink the relationship between nationalism and diversity, searching for answers of what it means to be European today, in a continent divided by political challenges.
 This debate also fed into the contemporary discussion of the necessity and inevitability of eradicating patriarchal hierarchies; a process led by women all over the globe.

 The shift in cultural and political discourse – from Roma as problem to Roma as potential – is present and ongoing.
 The Roma arts and cultural scene is a vibrant and inspiring space of self-emancipation and critical discussions in which Roma women are at the forefront.
 Through mobilizing the knowledge of Roma people, Roma feminists propose to rethink the relationship between nationalism and diversity, searching for answers of what it means to be European today, in a continent divided by political challenges.